avinashi10/game-lobby-system/README.md

 ## How to Interact with the System

 ### Through the Browser
 I developed a frontend to simplify the testing process and demonstrate the real-time capabilities of the system.
 It allows interaction directly through the browser, making it accessible and straightforward to use.
-To simulate multiple players, load the frontend on several browser windows.
+**To simulate multiple players, load the frontend on several (3+) browser windows.**
 - **Creating a Lobby**:
   - Enter your desired lobby name in the 'create a new lobby' form and submit.
   - Verify that the 'Active Game Lobbies' list updates in all windows.